Chart Color Schemes

 Population

-Population growth drivers in Forest Lodge are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Forest Lodge are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Forest Lodge as of November 2025 is around 5,322.
-This reflects an increase of 357 people since the 2021 Census, which reported a population of 4,965 people.
-The change is inferred from the resident population of 5,312 estimated by AreaSearch following examination of the latest Estimated Resident Population (ERP) data release by the ABS in June 2024, and an additional nine validated new addresses since the Census date.
-This level of population equates to a density ratio of 11,826 persons per square kilometer, placing Forest Lodge in the top 10% of national locations assessed by AreaSearch.
-The suburb's 7.2% growth since the 2021 census exceeded the state average of 6.7%, marking it as a growth leader in the region.
-Population growth for Forest Lodge was primarily driven by overseas migration, contributing approximately 87.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Forest Lodge's population is estimated at around 5,333 as of Nov 2025.
+This reflects an increase of 368 people (7.4%) since the 2021 Census, which reported a population of 4,965 people.
+The change is inferred from the resident population of 5,329 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 11,851 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+Forest Lodge's 7.4% growth since census positions it within 0.2 percentage points of the state (7.6%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each Small Area (SA2) area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with Forest Lodge's population expected to reduce by 48 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 114 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Over this period, projections indicate a decline in overall population, with the Forest Lodge statistical area's population expected to reduce by 50 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to grow by 113 people.

 Frequently Asked Questions - Population